 In 2020 our Australian operations became the country’s first certified large-scale carbon neutral brewer, and as part of our Energy Optimisation Program, we aim to brew all of our beers using 100% renewable electricity by 2025.
-In New Zealand, we are seeking “carbonzero” certification with Toitu.
+In 2021 Lion New Zealand became the country’s first large-scale beverage company to be Toitū carbonzero certified.
 And in the US, New Belgium has committed to eliminating carbon emissions by 2030, and as far back as 1999 was the first American brewery to source its electricity completely from wind power.
 Our US wineries are all powered by sustainable energy sources.

 Modernisation of our manufacturing sites, including multi-million dollar investments in new, more efficient facilities, is also playing a key role in improving our overall energy efficiency.